Last Livingston Parish library open on Sundays forced to close on weekend due to staffing shortages

 DENHAM SPRINGS - The Denham Springs-Walker Branch Library location will be closed on Sundays until further notice.

 This was the only location open on Sundays in the parish.
-A note on the door apologizes for the inconvenience and says the library must be closed on Sundays to provide proper staffing the other five days of the week.
+A note on the door apologizes for the inconvenience and says the library must be closed on Sundays to provide proper staffing the other six days of the week.

 Residents are concerned what this will mean for low-income families who rely on the library for internet access.